 So, is it good or bad to give your baby a pacifier?
-The use of the pacifier has several advantages and disadvantages, which we are going to discuss next so you can keep them in mind when deciding whether or not to use it.
+The use of the pacifier has several advantages and disadvantages, which we are going to discuss next.
+Keep them in mind when deciding whether or not to use it.

 - The use of the pacifier may decrease SIDS probability (sudden and unexpected death of an apparently healthy baby) when used during sleep.

-- It may relax your baby, reduce anxiety and help him or her calm down.
+- It may relax your baby, reduce anxiety, and help him calm down.

 - Reduces thumb suction time, which causes severe dental problems.

-- Its use can make any complicated situation such as air travel, blood tests, vaccines or injections much easier to take on.
+- Its use can make any complicated situation such as air travel, blood tests, vaccines, or medical procedures much easier to bare.

 - The abuse of pacifier use can often interfere with breastfeeding.